Herman Kahn and the Bomb

 Books I Like

 The books I’ve liked since the time I started college.
-I try to excerpt the ones I like best.
+I sometimes earn an Amazon affiliate commission from links I include in my pieces.

 What should I read next?
 Email me: danwyd@g